subsquid-quests/single-chain-squid/README.md

    ```bash
    cd my-awesome-squid
    ```
    You can replace `my-awesome-squid` with any name you choose for your squid.
-If a squid with that name already exists, the first command will throw an error; if that happens simply think of another name and repeat the commands.
+If a squid with that name already exists in [Aquarium](https://docs.subsquid.io/deploy-squid/), the first command will throw an error; if that happens simply think of another name and repeat the commands.

 2. Press "Get Key" button in the quest card to obtain the `singleProc.key` key file.
 Save it to the `./query-gateway/keys` subfolder of the squid folder.
 The file will be used by the query gateway container.